enblacar/SCpubr/README.md

 This package aims to provide a streamlined way of generating publication ready plots for known **S**ingle-**C**ell visualizations in a "**pub**lication **r**eady" format (**SCpubr**).
 This is, the aim is to automatically generate plots with the highest quality possible, that can be used right away or with minimal modifications for a research article.

-For installation and tutorials consult the [reference manual](https://enblacar.github.io/SCpubr-book/).

 ## Installation

 **SCpubr** can be installed via: